edav4394/Running-Take3/README.md

 ## Introduction

 This repository contains a web application that integrates GPT (Generative Pre-trained Transformer) using the MERN (MongoDB, Express.js, React.js, Node.js) stack along with the OpenAI API.
 The application allows users to interact with the GPT model through a web interface.
-This project was my internship task at CodeAlpha.

 ## Technologies Used